RzayevTaleh01/job_scrapping_tg_bot/readme.md

-# 🤖 HelloJob Telegram Scraper Bot
+# 🤖 Telegram Vacancy Scraper Bot

-A **Telegram bot** built with Node.js that scrapes job listings from [HelloJob.az](https://hellojob.az) and allows admins to manage and send posts to a Telegram channel.
+A **Telegram bot** built with Node.js that scrapes job and internship listings from multiple websites and allows admins to manage and send posts to Telegram channels.

 ---

 ## 📌 Description

-This bot automates job sharing from the **"Technology → Programming"** category of HelloJob.az.
+This bot automates job and internship sharing from platforms like **HelloJob.az** and **Tecrube.az**.
 It is designed to:

-- Scrape job posts (title, link, company, date)
+- Scrape job/internship posts (title, link, company, date, description)
 - Save posts in **MongoDB**
-- Send job listings in batches to a **Telegram channel**
+- Send listings to **Telegram channels** (prod/test)
-- Avoid posting duplicates
+- Prevent duplicate posts
+- Track scraping history
-- Restrict commands to **admins only**
+- Restrict bot usage to **admins only**

 ---

 ## ⚙️ Technologies Used

 - Node.js
 - Express.js
-- Axios + Cheerio (for web scraping)
+- Axios + Cheerio + Puppeteer (for scraping HTML and JavaScript content)
 - MongoDB + Mongoose
 - node-telegram-bot-api

 ---